Common Name: candytuft

 Specific epithet means always (semper) green (folia) in reference to the evergreen plant foliage.

-Excellent edging plant (many of the cultivars of this species are more compact and may make even better edgers) for borders, paths or walkways.
-Rock gardens or sprawl over a wall.
+Excellent edging for borders, paths or walkways.
+Rock gardens.
+Sprawl over a wall.
 Interesting ground cover for small, sunny areas.
+Containers.